northeastern-rc/rc-public-documentation/docs/source/best-practices/homequota.rst

  du -shc .[^.]* *

 This command will output the size of each file, directory, and hidden directory in your ``/home/<username>`` space, with the total of your ``/home`` directory being the last line of the output.
-After determining the large files and directories, you can move them to the appropriate location, (g.g., ``/work`` for research) or you can back up and delete the files and directories if they are no longer required.
+After identifying the large files and directories, you can move them to the appropriate location, (g.g., ``/work`` for research) or you can back up and delete the files and directories if they are no longer required.

 Utlilize /scratch and /work
 =======================================================